By Ben Rockwood

 Additionally, as systems become more and more distributed, variability between nodes must be kept to a minimum.
 By codifying your complete system configuration into a tool like Chef, you can ensure that every system is identically configured.

 Whether you’re creating infrastructure in your data center with VMware or OpenStack, or if you’re deploying on AWS, Google, or Azure, its essential that you have one single system for configuration management which is intelligent to do the right thing regardless of the underlying system.

-Docker has provided the world with an exciting new way of improve the speed and reliability with which we deploy applications.
-In the past we were forced to leverage a variety of different technologies to address the problem of ensuring that your application and all its dependancies were properly deployed.
+Docker has provided the world with an exciting new way of improving the speed and reliability with which we deploy applications.
+In the past, we were forced to leverage a variety of different technologies to address the problem of ensuring that your application and all its dependencies were properly deployed.

 By leveraging Docker containers, infrastructure teams can now focus on building infrastructure ideally suited to running containers, leveraging Configuration Management and other tools to ensure consistency and reliability, while enjoying the benefits of simplified application deployment.

 Chef has introduced a new product, Habitat, which enhances the capabilities of containers with embedded automation, health checks, the ability to interact with other containers via a Gossip protocol, react to changes in other containers and much more.
 When combined with Configuration Management at the host level this allows for applications that can be packaged once and deployed anywhere, on your laptop, your data center or the cloud!